Tribute to Buddy Holly: Mike Berry version

-On 3 February 1959, a plane charted by Holly during the "Winter Dance Party" crashed on a field near Clear Lake, Iowa, which killed Holly, Ritchie Valens, Jiles Perry "The Big Bopper" Richardson and pilot Roger Peterson.
+On 3 February 1959, a plane chartered by Holly during the "Winter Dance Party" crashed on a field near Clear Lake, Iowa, which killed Holly, Ritchie Valens, Jiles Perry "The Big Bopper" Richardson and pilot Roger Peterson.
 Many artists looked up to Holly and paid their respects to him by writing songs, including Berry and the Outlaws.
 Joe Meek, producer of the session, claimed to have contact with Holly's spirit which helped him write songs.
 Meek would later end up committing a murder–suicide on the 1967 anniversary of Holly's death.

 The song was written by Meek's business associate Geoff Goddard, who had Berry in mind while writing the song.
-The single was released on His Master's Voice records in September 1961, and entered the UK Singles Chart on 18 October 1961, before peaking at number 24, a position it held for two weeks in November 1961.
+The single was released on His Master's Voice on 1 September 1961, and entered the UK Singles Chart on 18 October 1961, before peaking at number 24, a position it held for two weeks in November 1961.
 It was last seen on the chart on 22 November 1961, at a position of 42.
-However, rumours started circulating that British Broadcasting Company had banned the single, due to the subject matter being too morbid; Holly had died only two years prior.
+However, rumours started circulating that the BBC had banned the single, due to the subject matter being too morbid; Holly had died only two years prior.
 "Tribute to Buddy Holly" was Berry's first single released in the US, but failed to chart.

 "Tribute to Buddy Holly" was the title track of an EP recorded by Berry, which was released in June 1963.
 A re-recording of the song was done in 1975, after his rendition of "Don't Be Cruel" had reached number 14 in the Netherlands.
 This cover reached number 2 on the Netherlands Nationale Hitparade, staying on the charts for eight weeks.
 It was also successful in Belgium, where it reached number 3 and stayed on the charts for ten weeks.